snabble/docs/api_checkout.md

 -----------

-## Get checkout process:
+## Get Checkout Process:
 `GET /{project}/checkout/process/{id}`

-Get the state of a checkout process.
+Get the state of a Checkout Process.

-**Required permissions** : productsRead and the id of a checkout process
+**Required permissions** : productsRead and the id of a Checkout Process

 ### Success Response `200 OK`